pingcap/talent-plan/rust/lesson-plan.md

 **Goals**:

 - Handle and report errors robustly
-- Write data to disk as a write-ahead log
+- Write data to disk as a log using standard file APIs.
 - Read the state of the key/value store from disk
 - Use serde for serialization
 - Use file I/O APIs to binary search